adsbfi/adsb-fi-scripts/README.md

 **After completing the setup do not delete this repository.**

-The script(s) create two files, one named adsbexchange-mlat_maint.sh and another named adsbexchange-netcat_maint.sh which will reside in this folder containing a clone of this repository.
+The script creates two files, one named adsbexchange-mlat_maint.sh and another named adsbexchange-netcat_maint.sh which will reside in this folder containing a clone of this repository.
 The path to execute these scripts after each reboot has been set to this location.
 Deleting this folder will result in both the adsbexchange-mlat_maint.sh and adsbexchange-netcat_maint.sh scripts to not be executed thus not enabling your receiver to feed ADS-B Exchange after your device has been rebooted.

-**no_dialogs.sh**

-The file "no_dialogs.sh" can used in place of "setup.sh" to set up your receiver.
-The only difference between the two files is "no_dialogs.sh" does not use Whiptail dialogs.

 ### Reporting Issues